xfixium/SMSEditor/README.md

 right place.
 So let's try the next tile at tile index 129, click the ROM location, and it looks like valid data.
 Emulicious also highlights data in a certain color, to give a better indication on what the data might be.
 Most of the time it's spot on.
 We right click and copy the address like last time, and paste it into SMS Editor under the "Position (Hex)" field again (Address CA78).
 We name the tileset "Stage 1" again, now all we need is the length, which again, is in bytes.
-In Emulicious, if we click the starting address, and drag downwards, it'll sho the number of bytes being selected.
+In Emulicious, if we click the starting address, and drag downwards, it'll show the number of bytes being selected.
 We're going to do that until we are at the end of the tileset data.
 Again, Emulicious making this very easy, by color coding the byte values.
 Once at the end, take note of the number of bytes selected, and that's what we'll enter for the length of the tileset.
 Just a note, one tile is 32 bytes, so make sure your length is divisible by 32 evenly, to be sure you're getting the exact amount of tile data, no more, no less.
 Of course SMS Editor will display more or